-which, with relations~\eqref{eq::bite_1} and \eqref{eq::bite_2}, leads to
+which, with relations~\eqref{eq::bite_1} and \eqref{eq::Riccbar_choice}, leads to

-This equation shows that the physical spatial Ricci curvature at the limit is not zero.
+This equation shows that the physical spatial Ricci curvature at the limit is not necessarily zero.
 It corresponds to a reference Ricci curvature tensor which is well defined in a non-Euclidean topology.
-In summary, equation~\eqref{eq::R_ij=barR_ij} shows that \textit{the NR limit of the bi-metric theory is well defined in non-Euclidean topologies.}\saut
+In summary, equation~\eqref{eq::R_ij=barR_ij} shows that \textit{the NR limit of the bi-connection theory is well defined in non-Euclidean topologies.}